Thinking and memory changes

 You can ask your GP whether any changes to your lifestyle might help you.
 For example, making sure your blood pressure is well controlled could help prevent thinking and memory problems getting worse in the future.

-This is because anything that makes it harder to follow what is going on around you, will affect how well you can respond to things.
+Looking after your hearing and vision can have a positive effect on your thinking and memory.
+This is because anything that makes it harder to follow what is going on around you will affect how well you can respond to things.

-How often you need to get up at night to use the toilet can affect your sleep.
+Not sleeping well will affect how clearly you can think during the day.
+Getting up several times a night to use the toilet can affect your sleep.
 If this is a problem, try to avoid tea, coffee, alcohol, or fruit juice in the evening, as these can make you need the toilet more.

 If this does not help, you can speak to your specialist about medications that can help with managing how often you need to use the toilet.

-This might be something like going to social clubs, continuing to do hobbies and things you enjoy, and staying in touch with friends and family.
+This might be something like going to social activities and events, continuing to do hobbies and things you enjoy, and staying in touch with friends and family.
+Some people also find religion, faith and spirituality, as well as staying connected to their community can be helpful.

 Visual prompts

-• Having calendars, clocks, noticeboards and notices around your home may help jog your memory.
+Having calendars, clocks, noticeboards and notices around your home may help jog your memory.

-• Routine and being organised.
+Routine and being organised

-• Having a clear daily routine can be helpful.
+Having a clear daily routine can be helpful.
 Being as organised as possible can help you stay focused and reduce stress.

-• You might find it helps to keep a list of things to do.
+You might find it helps to keep a list of things to do.
 You can see what you have achieved as you tick off each task.

-• Prioritise the things you have to do and the things you want to do, and choose which things you can leave for later.
+Prioritise the things you have to do and the things you want to do, and choose which things you can leave for later.

 Thinking and memory aids